Doravandebuurt/project-industrial-automation-TPAC/mdbook/src/chapter_51.md

 Overall, the group dynamic was very positive.
 We worked well together, communicated clearly, and made solid agreements.
 No one avoided contributing to the project, which I appreciated, as this is not always the case in group work.</br>

 In future projects with people from different backgrounds, I will first try to determine everyone’s level of knowledge and experience with the design process.
 Despite our different backgrounds and skill sets, we collaborated effectively and successfully developed a final design together.</br>

+# Michele
+As you know, I started this minor without any prior experience in project work or mechanical design.
+However, through this project I feel that I learned a great deal, such as teamwork, organization, design and concept selection, thermoplastic materials, the morphological table, Kesselring graduation, the importance of constant progress, and especially how to approach a project like this from the very beginning in order to reassure the customer and make the concept as clear and solid as possible.</br>

+I tried to put in as much effort as possible and to help wherever I could.
+I truly wanted to actively contribute to this project, even though I know that my contribution was less technical than that of my teammates.
+I had some difficulties with the language and communication, but I believe I did a good job, and my teammates helped me a lot throughout the process.</br>

+Overall, this experience was very positive and valuable for me.
+It helped me improve my skills, and gain more confidence in working on projects and collaborating in a team, while also giving me a better understanding of how real design projects are developed in a professional environment.</br>